yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/card-scanning-ocr-android.md

 To enable and use the Card Scanning feature, your Android application must meet the following requirements:

 1. **SDK Version:** Your application must be using Yuno Android SDK version 2.8.0 or higher.
-2. **Camera Permissions:** Your application must request and obtain the necessary camera permissions from the user at runtime, as per standard Android development practices.
+2. **Camera Permissions:** Your application must request and obtain the necessary camera permissions from the user at runtime, in accordance with standard Android development practices.
 3. **Google Pay Availability:** The feature requires your application to have access to the Google Pay Services on the user's device.

 ## How to activate